 Active Adults Update

-Due to the temporary closure of The REC, we are delivering meals directly to the active adults that normally dine at The REC.
+The Parks and Recreation department is delivering meals directly to the active adults that normally dine at The REC.
 In addition, GRACE and Meals on Wheels also serve some other residents that are unable to leave their homes.
 If you become aware of a resident that needs assistance in any way, please contact the Grapevine CARES hotline at 817.410.4455.
 Several grocery stores, including Tom Thumb, Wal-Mart, and Dollar General have set special hours for seniors.

 Federal Economic Relief Efforts